|

 of European Geodetic Surveyors (CLGE) has completed its work on its

+common European Code of Conduct for its membership.
 It is suggested that any updated code should consider sensitive word

 choices.
 Nevertheless, it is timely for the surveying community to